A Moment of Truth

 I often reflect on that exchange.
 It demonstrates how not listening to one another can be fertile ground for misunderstanding.
 She herself had some signs of abnormal cells on a pap smear and you’d have thought the world was coming to an end!
 I appreciated her fear.
 I knew the journey.
 But her lack of appreciation of mine was curious to say the least.

 Nevertheless, it speaks to the idiosyncratic ways we humans respond to things in our lives.
 Whereas my response was fearful, a family member is currently having treatment for cancer and his attitude is incredibly optimistic and upbeat.
-I am literally in awe of his outlook, his approach to life.
+I am literally in awe of his outlook, and his approach to life.
 He is extraordinary.

 Responding to Life Challenges